 AUSVEG represents the biosecurity interests of vegetable and potato producers and the industry.

-In 2015–16, vegetable and potato production was valued at $2.1 billion.
+In 2016–17, gross vegetable and potato production was valued at $2.2 billion.
 Major crops include potatoes, carrots and lettuce.
 Potato production alone was valued at $510 million.
 Exports of vegetables, including potatoes, were worth $192 million.

 Australia’s diverse climate and soils accommodate vegetable cultivation in all states and territories, ensuring a constant supply of fresh vegetables.
 Australian vegetable growers provide the majority of fresh vegetables consumed in Australia and an increasing amount of fresh vegetables consumed overseas.